-Cambridge International A Level Travel and Tourism provides a suitable foundation for the study of Travel and Tourism or related courses in higher education.
-Equally it is suited for candidates intending to pursue careers or further study in travel and tourism, or as part of a course of general education.
+Cambridge International A Level Travel & Tourism provides a suitable foundation for the study of travel and tourism or related courses in higher education.
+Equally it is suited for students intending to pursue careers or further study in travel and tourism, or as part of a course of general education.

-Cambridge International AS Level Travel and Tourism constitutes the first half of the Cambridge International A Level course in Travel and Tourism and therefore provides a suitable foundation for the study of Travel and Tourism at Cambridge International A Level.
-Depending on local university entrance requirements, the AS Level may permit or assist progression directly to university courses in Travel and Tourism or some other subjects.
-It is also suitable for candidates intending to pursue careers or further study in the travel and tourism industry, or as part of a course of general education.
+Cambridge International AS Level Travel & Tourism constitutes the first half of the Cambridge International A Level course in Travel & Tourism and therefore provides a suitable foundation for the study of Travel & Tourism at Cambridge International A Level.
+Depending on local university entrance requirements, the AS Level may permit or assist progression directly to university courses in travel and tourism or some other subjects.
+It is also suitable for students intending to pursue careers or further study in the travel and tourism industry, or as part of a course of general education.